cau-placc/pakcs/ci/README.md

 #### .gitlab-ci.yml Docker
+The default docker image used is defined by the top-level `image` entry, as of writing this is `caups/pakcs-swi-ci:8.10.7` which was build from the Dockerfile `Dockerfile-swi` and uploaded as follows:

+    > docker build --build-arg GHC_VERSION=8.10.7 -t caups/pakcs-swi-ci:8.10.7 -f Dockerfile-swi .
+    > docker login --username ....
+    > docker push caups/pakcs-swi-ci:8.10.7

-The default docker image used is defined by the top-level `image` entry, as of writing this is `caups/pakcs-swi-ci:8.8.3` which is build from the Dockerfile `Dockerfile-swi` The `tag_release` job uses a different image as it needs access to the gitlab release-cli and the template job `.test_download` uses a different images as at least one of the derived jobs requires an older ghc.
+The `tag_release` job uses a different image as it needs access to the gitlab release-cli and the template job `.test_download` uses a different images as at least one of the derived jobs requires an older ghc.